amoahfrank/forest-fire-wsn-thesis/README.md

 ## 🎯 Project Status: **COMPLETE IMPLEMENTATION** ✅

 This repository represents the **complete, production-ready implementation** of the forest fire detection system described in the master's thesis.
-All components have been developed, tested, and documented for real-world deployment.
+All components have been developed, and documented for real-world deployment.

 **Last Updated**: May 26, 2025
 **Implementation Status**: Complete (v2.1.3)